 The more you engage in new habits, the more they become a natural part of your repertoire.
-The following are strategies you can do to address being passive aggressive:
+The following are strategies you can do to address passive-aggressiveness:

-- Remember that when you avoid expressing how you really feel or say, “yes” when you mean “no”, you will increasingly build resentment.
-By doing so, you only increase your feelings of powerlessness and isolation.
+- Stop avoiding expressing how you really feel.
+Say, “yes” when you mean “yes”, and “no” when you mean “no.” Otherwise, you will increasingly build resentment.
+Avoiding how you feel only increases your feelings of powerlessness and isolation.

-- Be compassionate and recognize that your passive aggressive behavior is an approach you learned to protect yourself from fears of conflict when you were a child.
-Even though you may feel uncomfortable, you are NO longer a child.
+- Be compassionate.
+Recognize that your passive-aggressive behavior is a learned approach born to protect yourself from fears of conflict when you were a child.
+Even though you may feel uncomfortable, be kind to the adult version of you.

-- Begin with small steps, first addressing issues that may NOT be as scary to discuss and, about which, you might share being “annoyed” or “irritated”, rather than “angry”.
-Remember, passive aggressive behavior will ultimately make others feel anxious and angry, and even less available to satisfy your needs.
+- Begin with small steps.
+Address issues that may not be as scary as you think they are to discuss.
+You might share being annoyed or irritated, rather than angry.
+Remember, passive-aggressive behavior will ultimately make others feel anxious and angry.
+This makes others less available to satisfy your needs.

-- Learning specific skills to manage your emotions can help you feel more comfortable when expressing your desires or anger.
-These might include body relaxation exercises, mindfulness, meditation, and self-awareness exercises, regarding feelings and thoughts.
+- Learn specific skills to manage your emotions.
+These new skills will help you feel more comfortable when expressing your desires or anger.
+Skills like body relaxation exercises, mindfulness, meditation, and self-awareness exercises will help you process your feelings and thoughts.

-- Learning assertive communication skills is essential for increased comfort in self-expression.
-Assertive communication is neither passive nor aggressive, but rather a more authentic sharing of who YOU are.
+- Learning assertive communication skills is essential.
+Assertive communication increases comfort in self-expression.
+Assertive communication is neither passive nor aggressive, but a more authentic sharing of who you are.

 Overcoming passive-aggressive behavior takes time, patience, and commitment.